 Thank you so much for taking part and crocheting all the lovely Flower Squares along with me!
 I will be completing my own Bláithin Blanket that I made from my stash in the next few weeks, and can’t wait to share with you all.

 You can find all details for this Stash Busting CAL in the Introduction Post

 And here is my final blanket using all the colourful squares for each pattern.
 Hanging on an old gate in the sunshine, I just love it!

 You might like to check out my other Free Patterns

-I am so excited about this Crochet a Long and to make my own blanket along with you!
 I can’t wait to see your projects and the colours you choose for your scrap busting blankets!
 You can use the hashtags #blaithinblanketcal and #anniedesigncrochet on Instagram so I can see your squares!

 The photographs and pattern contained on this page are the property of Annie Design Crochet.com.